State approves Faith Academy, moves to revoke Essie Mae charter - Salisbury Post

 This is not the end for Essie Mae.
 Tina Foxx Wallace, the school’s board chair, said the board still plans to appeal the decision.
 She said the decision was disappointing and the entire process has been a learning experience for the board.

 The revocation recommendation revolved around failure to submit audits for the 2018-2019 and 2019-2020 fiscal years.
-After the state’s charter board raised the issue, the Essie Mae board hired legal counsel and a new accountant to complete the audits quickly, citing failures on the part of the school’s former management company.
+After the state’s charter board raised the issue, the Essie Mae board hired legal counsel and a new accountant to complete the audits quickly, citing failures on the part of the school’s former management company and accountant.

 Foxx Wallace said the 2018-2019 audit was completed in December and was positive.
 The school receive an extension to complete the most recent audit by the end of the month.
 Wallace said she feels good about the school’s appeal and previously said the board has always intended to comply.